mckellwoodland/dimen_reduce_mahal/README.md

 optional arguments:
-  -h, --help            show this help message and exit --train_in TRAIN_IN   Path to folder containing the input training
+  -h, --help            show this help message and exit --train_in TRAIN_IN   Path to the folder containing the input training
                         embeddings
   --train_out TRAIN_OUT
-                        Path to folder to contain the output training embeddings
+                        Path to the folder to contain the output training embeddings
-  --ID_in ID_IN         Path to folder containing the input in-distribution
+  --ID_in ID_IN         Path to the folder containing the input in-distribution
                         test embeddings
-  --ID_out ID_OUT       Path to folder to contain the output in-distribution
+  --ID_out ID_OUT       Path to the folder to contain the output in-distribution
                         test embeddings
-  --OOD_in OOD_IN       Path to folder containing the input out-of-
+  --OOD_in OOD_IN       Path to the folder containing the input out-of-
                         distribution test embeddings
-  --OOD_out OOD_OUT     Path to folder to contain the output out-of-
+  --OOD_out OOD_OUT     Path to the folder to contain the output out-of-
                         distribution test embeddings
   --type TYPE           Type of dimensionality reduction to use: "avgpool",
                         "pca", "tsne", or "umap"